POST /oauth/tokens

 scopeValid scope for this token.
 A string of space-separated values.
 See Scope below

 expires_inNumber of seconds the access token is valid.
-Must be more than 300 seconds (5 minutes) and less than 172,800 seconds (2 days), or less than refresh_token_expires_in, whichever is the smallest.
+Must be more than 300 seconds (5 minutes) and less than 172,800 seconds (2 days), or less than refresh_token_expires_in, whichever is the shorter.
 Defaults to null

 refresh_token_expires_inNumber of seconds the refresh token is valid.
 Must be more than 604,800 seconds (7 days) or expires_in (if given), and less than 7,776,000 seconds (90 days).
 Defaults to 2,592,000 seconds (30 days)